cysouw/graphicalgrammar/text/germany.md

 Béla Kuderna (1846-1915), Hauptmann in the austrian army and teacher for german language and style at the *Infanterie-Cadetenschule* in Vienna.

 two *Satzbilder* [@kuderna1893: 268-269]

-## Willomitzer (1894) *Deutsche Grammatik*

-Franz Willomitzer (1847-1910) Wien? [@willomitzer1894]

-First edition only a single simple table (Becker-influence?) [@willomitzer1879: 123]

-Later editions add *Satzbilder* very much in the style of Kern (without clear attribution).
-For example in the 6th edition [@willomitzer1894: 114, 121, 127]

-(no change yet in 3rd edition 1882 http://data.onb.ac.at/rep/131CF155)

-There is also a different notation for *Periode*, which uses letters, but different from all others, already in first edition [@willomitzer1879: 157-158], slightly changed in later editions [@willomitzer1894: 154-155]

-Revised by Johann Tschinkel after the death of Willomitzer, later renamed as *Deutsche Sprachlehre für Mittelschulen*, reprinted and revised up to a 23th edition in 1930.
-The table is gone, and only a single unexplained *Satzbild* remains [@tschinkel1921: 242].

 ## Tiktin (1895) *Gramatica Românǎ*